visheshd/visheshd.github.io/_posts/2023-07-14-what-is-product-market-fit.md

 ---
 layout: post
-title: Product market fit is as hard as weight loss, okay may be a tat little harder but a lot of similarities.
+title: Product market fit is as hard as weight loss, okay may be a tat little harder.
+Typical mistakes startups make that you should avoid.
 type: post
 published: true
 excerpt: "Product market fit is as hard as weight loss, okay may be a tat little harder but a lot of similarities.
 Understanding what it truly means to be in product market fit and avoiding typical mistakes startups make.
 What is product market fit?"